Apply to Host an ISA Meeting

 - Registration Fees

-- ISA members will receive reduced registration fees for the Symposium if they are a member of ISA at the time of registration.
+- ISA members will receive reduced registration fees for the Symposium if they are members of ISA at the time of registration.

 - Applicants approved for membership after registering for the meeting will not be refunded the difference between the member and non-member rates.